 “The United States has lost thousands of jobs and entire communities to dumped shrimp imports.
 Shrimpers have demonstrated that dumping is distorting the shrimp market and injuring American workers and that duties are required under U.S. trade laws.
 If antidumping duties are removed on India and Thailand in the name of helping tsunami victims, the U.S. shrimp industry will continue to hemorrhage as a result of dumped imports,” concluded Rodriguez.
 “The U.S. shrimp industry supports U.S. aid to countries that suffered great losses as a result of the tsunami, but believes the burden of providing aid to tsunami afflicted countries should be shared equally by all taxpayers, not just one U.S. industry.”

 SSA is an alliance of the U.S. warmwater wild shrimp fishery from eight states: North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana and Texas.
-For more information on the SSA or the recent rulings and studies on shrimp imports, please visit redwoodserver.com/shrimp.
+For more information on the SSA or the recent rulings and studies on shrimp imports, please visit shrimpalliance.com.